 This version of Bananas Foster is a tropical twist on the classic New Orleans dessert.
 Layers of caramelized bananas, shredded toasted coconut, and crunchy macadamia nuts make a delicious sauce for ice cream.

 The addition of toasted coconut and macadamia nuts gives it a tropical twist.
 It’s dead easy to make, and is a great dinner party dessert.
 But don’t wait for a party, because you can have it tonight!

 Cooking tips for assembling these nutty coconut banana ice cream sundaes:

-Use firm, but ripe, bananas; about 1/2 banana per person.
+Use firm, but ripe, bananas; about 1/2 of a large banana per person.

 Saute bananas in butter, brown sugar and rum.
 Next, add a bit of rum, and pour the caramelized bananas over vanilla ice cream.

 Top the ice cream sundaes with lightly toasted coconut and chopped toasted macadamia nuts.

 I hope you enjoy this tropical version of Bananas Foster ice cream sundaes!
 Here’s the recipe: